• Skip to primary navigation

 Top Tips

-• A mortar and pestle has been a kitchen staple for centuries, transforming garlic and spices into flavor-packed essentials by releasing their natural oils.
-Recipes like this shine when you use one, elevating the taste and texture.
-If you don’t already own one, it’s worth the investment—you’ll find yourself using it often for this rustic dip or seasoning blends like Creole Seasoning Recipe, Adobo Spice Blend, or these 20 Seasoning Blends.
+• Recipes like this shine when you use a mortar and pestle, elevating the taste and texture.
+If you don't already own one, it's worth the investment.
+You'll find yourself using it often for this rustic mojos like Mojo Verde (Canarian Green Sauce), or seasoning blends like Creole Seasoning Recipe, Adobo Spice Blend, or these 20 Seasoning Blends.

-• Add 2 tablespoons of olive oil first and mix.
+• Add one tablespoon of olive oil first and mix.
 Decide if you want to add one or two more until it reaches your desired consistency.

 • If you like making sauces, dips, and dressings at home as much as I do, I have a quick and easy method you can learn about in How to Make Homemade Vegan Sauces.